ccloutier312/ColdWarWordEmbeddings/README.md

 Please fork the repository for your own use and to follow along.</p>

 <h2>Instructions</h2>
-To read more on this case study, please read more at https://ccloutier312.github.io/
+To read more on this case study, please see the accompanying project at https://ccloutier312.github.io/ If you would like to use the code yourself, please download the repository and follow the instructions in the .ipynb file

 <h2>Uses</h2>
 This project is intended for scholars new to text analysis to understand the capabilities of word vector analysis and follow along with a step-by-step example.
 This project is also intended to act as a case study for scholars interested in the digital humanities.